 Important topics that Sail Den Helder aims to support are: the fight against plastic pollution, the energy transition to sustainable and environmentally friendly energy sources, the protection of the fragile maritime environment such as the Wadden Sea, and clean water.
 Sail Den Helder aims to be on par with the most environmentally friendly and sustainable events, striving for a world without plastic waste and with the lowest possible CO2 emissions and air pollution.
 Sail Den Helder stands for a sustainable, environmentally friendly use of the sea.

 From bidbook to contract

-The SAIL Den Helder Foundation was established by the mayor of Den Helder with the aim of promoting Den Helder as a port for tall-ships events and to give shape to the organisation of SAIL.
+The Sail Den Helder Foundation was established by the mayor of Den Helder with the aim of promoting Den Helder as a port for tall-ships events and to give shape to the organisation of Sail Den Helder 2023.
 The foundation acts on behalf of the municipality of Den Helder and has the mandate to sign the contract with Sail Training International (STI).
-The SAIL Den Helder Foundation acts as a steering committee and operates at the executive level with representatives from the municipalities of Den Helder, Texel, Hollands Kroon and the Royal Netherlands Navy.
-The foundation maintains contact with STI, the three municipalities, the province of North Holland, the Royal Netherlands Navy, sponsors and other relevant stakeholders.
-The foundation’s task is to promote and organise SAIL Den Helder 2023 in close coordination with the Navy Days 2023.
+The Sail Den Helder Foundation acts as a steering committee and operates at the executive level with representatives from the municipalities of Den Helder, Texel, Hollands Kroon and the Royal Netherlands Navy.
+The foundation maintains contact with STI, the three municipalities, the province of North Holland, the Royal Netherlands Navy, partners and other relevant stakeholders.
+The foundation’s task is to promote and organise Sail Den Helder 2023 in close coordination with the Navy Days 2023.

 The foundation’s board consists of representatives of the three municipalities and the Royal Netherlands Navy: